GlitchVector/NudeNet/README.md

 # Run container diagnostics to troubleshoot issues
 docker run --gpus all -it nudenet-gpu debug

-# If you encounter "Module not found" errors:
+# If you encounter "Module not found" errors or build issues:
-# This runs the import fix utility directly
+# Use the simplified Dockerfile instead
-docker run --gpus all -it nudenet-gpu python3 /app/docker-scripts/fix_import.py
+docker build -t nudenet-gpu -f simple_dockerfile . docker run --gpus all -it nudenet-gpu check-gpu

 # Download all model variants (if not already downloaded)
 docker run --gpus all -it nudenet-gpu download-models